5 Founders and Their Boarding Schools

 Reverend Frederick Herbert Sill and Kent School

 The Reverend Frederick Herbert Sill was an Episcopal monk and a member of the Order of the Holy Cross.
-He established Kent School in rural Kent, Connecticut 1906 as a school for boys from families of modest means.
+He established Kent School in rural Kent, Connecticut, in 1906 as a school for boys from families of modest means.
 Boarding schools at that time were places where boys from wealthy American families went to school.
 Father Sill, or Pater as he was called affectionately, was adamant that all his boys would learn the value of hard work, academic and otherwise.
 To this day, students have chores as part of their daily routine at Kent.
-His influence as an educator and leader was profound and led to establishing at least one other school, South Kent School.
+His influence as an educator and leader was profound and led to the establishment of at least one other school, South Kent School.

 George Cheyne Shattuck and Saint Paul's School